 Funding structure (pilot mini-grid)

 REPP funding: LSL 7m

 OnePower is proud to partner with REPP to build the first mini-grid in Lesotho.
-REPP has provided invaluable support to this project and we look forward to our continued cooperation to bring clean and affordable electricity services to communities in sub-Saharan Africa.- Matt Orosz, CEO, OnePower Lesotho Ltd
+REPP has provided invaluable support to this project and we look forward to our continued cooperation to bring clean and affordable electricity services to communities in Lesotho.- Matt Orosz, CEO, OnePower Lesotho Ltd